 Dividends can make up a large chunk of the return you can get from investing in a company and for that reason are seen by many investors as a key reason for owning stock.
-On the flip side, a high dividend in relation to the price of a company’s stock (known as the ‘dividend yield’) can serve as a warning that the company’s share price might be depressed for some reason, or that the dividend will be cut, so it acts as an indicator of a company’s future growth prospects.
+On the flip side, a high dividend in relation to the price of a company’s stock (known as the dividend yield) can serve as a warning that the company’s share price might be depressed for some reason, or that the dividend will be cut, so it acts as an indicator of a company’s future growth prospects.

-Re-investing dividends has also been a really powerful driver of stock market returns.
+Re-investing dividends has been a really powerful driver of stock market returns.
 The graph below shows the staggering difference between an investor who re-invests dividends to one who doesn’t.
 Investing £100 in 1970 would now be worth £140, without re-investing the dividends – that’s after inflation is taken into account.
 But when re-investing those dividends back in to the market, that £100 would be worth an incredible £827 (again, after inflation).
-Put another way, the annual compound return for UK equities with dividends re-invested was 5.0% per annum after inflation, but just 0.8% p.a. without dividends.*
+Put another way, the annual compound return for UK equities with dividends re-invested was 5.0% per annum after inflation, but just 0.8% p.a. without dividends3.

 Even recently, while the UK stock market is still 3% below the level we saw before the financial crisis, with dividends re-invested the total return since June 2007 is in fact +22%, beating cash returns over the same period4.

 Dividends are a cornerstone of our investment management strategy at Nutmeg.
 The vast majority of the funds we invest in for Nutmeg customers pay income – that is, dividends from equity funds and income from fixed interest funds.
 These dividends are automatically re-invested back in to our customers’ portfolios in our monthly rebalancing process, without any extra charge.

-Capita UK Dividend Monitor Issue 16, July 22nd 2013
+1. Capita UK Dividend Monitor Issue 16 – 22nd July 2013